Yanniml/Kolmogorov-Smirnov-MDEA/README.md

 **or Step 4b: Alternative option to recover linear region for estimating complexity scale delta** E.g., [linearStartIndex, linearEndIndex, deltas] = findTwoLinearPortions(DE, de, 0.005, DATA(:,1)./median(Stripe_out), median(Stripe_out), 0);

+This is used for the  ECG signals.
+Check also Fig. 8 (top right) in paper.